caiylderek/youtube_trending/README.md

 YouTube Trending Videos Analysis
 -----------------------

-Analyze and interpret the findings of a YouTube trending videos dataset.
-Data collected and released by Mitchell J. The data is included in this repository as it is released by Mitchell J under the CC0 license into public domain, but I would like to extend special thanks to Mitchell J for the opportunity to work on this dataset, which can be found [here](https://www.kaggle.com/datasnaek/youtube-new).
+For the purposes of analyzing and interpreting the findings of a YouTube trending videos dataset.
+Data collected and released by Mitchell J.
+The data is included in this repository as it is released by Mitchell J under the CC0 license into public domain, but I would like to extend special thanks to Mitchell J for the opportunity to work on this dataset, which can be found [here](https://www.kaggle.com/datasnaek/youtube-new).

 Installation
 ----------------------